Not Reef Tank Suitable

 These fishes belong in the Order Perciformes and Suborder Labroidei as members of the Family Labridae (Wrasses), which include 60 genera and 500+ species.

-This is a very large family of fishes with only a small portion suited for the aquarium.
-Only the Gobies family is larger.
-Wrasses for the aquarium can be divided into two large groups: those that burrow and those that don't.
+This is a very large family of fishes with only the Gobies family larger.
+Wrasses for the aquarium can be divided into two large groups: those that burrow and those that do not.
 They include some of the most difficult and easiest fishes to keep.
 They also have a wide variety of temperaments.

 The burrowing wrasses of interest include the Anampses, Coris, Halichoeres, and Macropharyngodon genera.
 These wrasses hide under the sand at night and/or when frightened.
 Actually, this mode of sleeping can be quite beneficial in sandbed systems as it stirs up detritus that can then be carried by water currents to the mechanical filter.
 Some newly introduced specimens can remain buried for hours, sometimes days until they become comfortable with the photoperiod or their tankmates.
 Almost all species are diurnal and can be observed during the daytime.